Thinking about using MCAT Self-Prep? We conducted a MCAT Self-Prep review to help you learn more about their courses and offerings.

 |Free Trial||Yes (forever)||No||No||No|

-MCAT Self Prep offers 3 different paid options, plus a free version for students looking for MCAT prep courses.
+MCAT Self-Prep offers 3 different paid options, plus a free version for students looking for MCAT prep online.
 The biggest difference between the 4 options is the amount of materials you have access to.

-The higher tier you choose, the more study materials you’ll receive.
-Payment gives you lifetime access to all MCAT study materials.
+The higher tier you choose, the more study materials you’ll receive - payment gives you lifetime access to all their study materials.

-You can find some screenshots to help you get a better understanding of the course.
-If you want to practice before making a big purchase, consider using our free MCAT practice tests.
+If you want to practice before making a big purchase, consider using our free MCAT practice exam.